br3ndonland/mws-restaurant-stage-1/README.md

 - [sw.js](sw.js): Service Worker for offline caching.
 - [README.md](README.md): This file, a concise description of the repository.

-## Instructions
+## Projects

+### Project 1

+Project 1 had three parts:

+1. **Responsive design**
+2. **Accessibility features**
+3. **Offline capability**

-- Project 1: Run a local HTTP server to test the application.
+Run a local HTTP server to test the application.
 There are multiple pages, so it is helpful to run a server instead of directly opening the HTML in a browser.

   ```sh
   cd <PATH>
   python3 -m http.server 8000
   ```

+### Project 2

+- In project 2, we use a Node server to deliver the data.